poissonconsulting/mcmcr/README.md

 ### New Classes

-The `mcmcr` packages introduces two related S3 classes which also preserve the dimensionality of the parameters:
+The `mcmcr` packages introduces three related S3 classes which also preserve the dimensionality of the parameters:

   - `mcmcr::mcmcarray` is very similar to `rjags::mcarray` except that